BalistiK-25/s5LanguageTool/README.md

 })
 ```

-As you can see, the original Message-function was not used in the example, but the Message-function of the LanguageTool.
-Most functions have an equivalent to the LanguageTool, like LanguageTool.Briefing, LanguageTool.Message or LanguageTool.StartCutscene.
-On one hand, this serves to prevent errors, on the other hand, it also makes it possible to safely overwrite functions such as StartBriefing at any time without coming into conflict with the LanguageTool itself.
+For these effects to take place it is **utterly neccessary** to either call `LanguageTool.Init()` or `LanguageTool.DisplayLanguageSelection`.
+Otherwise you will run (sooner or later) into code errors.

 ## Briefings and Cutscenes

 Since briefings (cutscenes and such) are a more complex topic, they are presented below in an additional example.
 The cutscene's text and title work the same way as the example of the briefings text and title does.
-Suppose we have the following briefing, which we call with the function LanguageTool.StartBriefing:
+Suppose we have the following briefing:
 ```
 local briefing = {}